sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     - **SuppliersController.cs**
       - Based on the **Supplier** model class

 16. Navigate to **Startup.cs**.
-Ensure that PostgreSQL is configured as the correct provider and the appropriate connection string is referenced.
+Ensure that PostgreSQL is configured as the correct provider and the appropriate connection string is referenced in the **ConfigureServices** method.

    ```csharp
    services.AddDbContext<DataContext>(options => options.UseNpgsql(Configuration.GetConnectionString("PostgreSqlConnectionString")));